timothyb0912/blog/_posts/2021-12-24-Personal-data-science.md

 so there is much to celebrate!

 Despite this good news, I'd like to offer you an apology.
-In hindsight, it's clear that I did not protect us and meet our needs.
+Looking from hindsight, I did not protect us and meet our needs.
-Accordingly, you and your twin protector of ~extreme-procrastination~ depression are fully active.
+Accordingly, you and your twin protector of ~all-encompassing-procrastination~ depression are fully active.
-I've left you running about,
-trying desperately to hold onto the few remaining goals I've carried with me to the end of the year.
+I've left you two running about, trying desperately to hold onto ourselves and the few remaining goals we've carried to the end of the year.

-To be honest, relying only on our mind's awareness and on our rotating present attention to keep track of things, has left us exhausted and in shambles.
+In all honesty, relying only on our mind's awareness and on our rotating present attention to keep track of things, has left us exhausted and in shambles.
 It has left us in a severe local minima.